Dieser Inhalt ist in der von Ihnen ausgewählten Sprache nicht verfügbar.

 After=network.target sshd-keygen.target network-online.target

 This drop-in file specifies the same units in the After setting as the original /usr/lib/systemd/system/sshd.service file and, additionally, network-online.target.
-With this extra target, sshd starts after the network interfaces are actived and have IP addresses assigned.
+With this extra target, sshd starts after the network interfaces are activated and have IP addresses assigned.
 This ensures that sshd can bind to all IP addresses.

 Use the <name>.<unit_type>.conf.j2 convention for the file name.
 For example, to add a drop-in for the sshd.service unit, you must name the file sshd.service.conf.j2.
 Place the file in the same directory as the playbook.

-2. Create a playbook file, for example ~/playbook.yml, with the following content:
+2. Create a playbook file, for example, ~/playbook.yml, with the following content:

 ---